Copa João Havelange: Background

 The formula of relegation of the 1999 Brasileirão was based on the average points between 1998 and 1999.
 But due to a decision of the Supreme Court of Sporting Justice (STJD) of removing points from São Paulo, who played against Botafogo and Internacional with an irregular player, Brasília team SE Gama was going to dispute Série B instead of Botafogo.
 Gama refused the relegation and, supported by the Distrito Federal Football Coaches Trade Union and political party PFL, sued CBF requesting a return to Série A. By June 2000, the trial was not solved, and CBF could not release the 2000 Brasileirão rules.

 A deal with Clube dos 13 allowed it to organize a championship, which CBF would later ratify.
 To avoid further legal problems, the championship would encompass all divisions.
 The module equivalent to the top division would have the 18 teams which escaped relegation in 1999, the two teams promoted by 1999 Série B, and five teams which would contest Série B in 2000 (Série C champion Fluminense, Clube dos 13 member Bahia, Juventude, América-MG and Gama, who removed the lawsuit against CBF and was allowed by FIFA to participate).

 Controversies

-As 1987 Copa União organized by Clube dos 13, Copa João Havelange was surrounded by critics for its exotic and unconventional maths system, by breaking the rules promoting América-MG, Bahia, and Fluminense from the Série B (second division) for the top Brazilian football competition.
-Many have seen the taunts and jeers acts of Romário against Luiz Felipe Scolari (who indirectly criticized him) in the semi-finals as decisive for Scolari ignore him for the squad of the 2002 FIFA World Cup.
-The end of competition was marked by disaster in São Januário.
+The end of competition was marked by disaster in São Januário, when a fence collapsed during the final of Joao Havelange Cup, injuring more than 60 football fans in Rio de Janeiro.